practicalcomputerscience/MicrobenchmarkGPHLlanguages/10 - Lines Of source Code (LOC): verbosity/README.md

 $
 ```

-At Smalltalk program [random_bitstring_and_flexible_password_generator.st](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01a%20-%20object-oriented%20languages/Smalltalk/random_bitstring_and_flexible_password_generator.st) with its now simplified commenting, cloc arrived at the same number of source lines of code as my updated script!
+At Smalltalk program [random_bitstring_and_flexible_password_generator.st](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01a%20-%20object-oriented%20languages/Smalltalk/random_bitstring_and_flexible_password_generator.st) with its now simplified commenting, my updated Perl script arrived at the same number of source lines of code as the cloc tool!

 However, with counting the SLOC's of Standard ML program [random_bitstring_and_flexible_password_generator.sml](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Standard%20ML/random_bitstring_and_flexible_password_generator.sml) I found an error with the cloc tool: